The-AI-Alliance/open-trusted-data-initiative/static-catalog/README.md

 > [!NOTE]
 > The following content is a condensed version of the long `duckdb-notes.md` file, plus other notes, where Dean experimented with DuckDB, Spark, and other tools.
 This file covers the commands that worked.
 Also, this file has been updated a few times since the initial draft as the processing steps have been refined and automated.
 To see the notes for the first "V0.0.1" version of the static catalog, see this file as of git tag `V0.3.2-static-catalog-0.0.1`.
 >
-> Update October 24, 2025: See [`license-notes.md`](license-notes.md) for details on making sense of how licenses are specified, whether or not they are permissive, etc.
+> Update October 31, 2025: See [`license-notes.md`](license-notes.md) for details on making sense of how licenses are specified, and finding permissive licenses in datasets where the license was improperly specified.

 ## Introduction